flame/blis/README.md

  * **A foundation for mixed domain and/or mixed precision operations.** BLIS was designed with the hope of one day allowing computation on real and complex operands within the same operation.
-Similarly, we wanted to allow mixing operands' floating-point precisions, or both domain and precision.
-While this feature is not yet implemented, we plan to prototype and explore the potential for adding mixed domain, mixed precision support to operations such as `gemm`.
+Similarly, we wanted to allow mixing operands' numerical domains, floating-point precisions, or both domain and precision, and to optionally compute in a precision different than one or both operands' storage precisions.
+This feature has been implemented for the general matrix multiplication (`gemm`) operation, providing 128 different possible type combinations, which, when combined with existing transposition, conjugation, and storage parameters, enables 55,296 different `gemm` use cases.
+For more details, please see the documentation on [mixed datatype](docs/MixedDatatypes.md) support.

 Getting Started
 ---------------